Kiptong/QReator/README.md

 # Qreator
-A webapp for SMB's who want to create QR codes for their online products.
+QReator: A webapp for small business owners who want to create QR codes for their online products.